 It is often commonplace settings that trigger our memories and awaken associated emotions.
 It is these ties to the seemingly mundane that I explore in my work.

-Susan Erskine-Jones began training as an artist in South Africa.
-She gained a distinction in printmaking at Natal Technikon before moving to Cape Town where she studied printmaking under Pippa Skotness at Micheallis University of Cape Town.
-Since moving to the UK she studied a further year at Amersham College, Buckinghamshire, concentrating on painting, for which she gained a distinction.
-Susan continues to work in both printmaking and painting.
-She is inspired by her environment, although the early impressions and emotional memories of the South African Cape still strongly influence her work.
+I began my training in South Africa, initially gaining a distinction in printmaking at Natal Technikon before moving to Cape Town where I studied printmaking under Pippa Skotness at Micheallis, University of Cape Town.
+Since moving to the UK I studied a further year at Amersham College, Buckinghamshire, concentrating on painting, for which I received a distinction.
+I continue to work in both printmaking and painting.
+I'm inspired by my immediate environment, although the early impressions and emotional memories of the South African Cape still strongly influence my work.

 I am drawn to the enduring qualities of my environment and exploring residual memories they hold.
 The finished piece evolves through the process of building up the image through a series of layers allowing the composition to develop from the canvas or printing plate.